AbigalChulchill/Crypto-Account-Data/README.md

-# Ftx Account To Spread Sheet
+# FTX Account To Spread Sheet

 A script to pull account and position data from FTX exchange into a spread sheet.